 - Save and Share

-- Once your bar chart looks good, save your workbook.
+- Once your visualization looks good, save your workbook.

 - Share it with your team or export it as needed.